bcanvural/crisp-unit-testing/README.md

 * Tests are at site/src/test
 * AbstractCrispTest class is the base testing class

+### Testing using ResourceBroker and HippoServiceRegistry
+* See com.bloomreach.ResourceBrokerExampleTest

 ### Testing the resource resolver defined in your Hippo project:

 * See com.bloomreach.MarketoCrispTest for a minimal setup